HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/index.md

 ## Contributors

 The following entities have contributed in major ways to this book:

-* Richard Bateman, KD7BBC – Primary author and mastermind
+* Primary author, content architect, and project lead; directed, revised, and refined all material, including content generated or edited with the aid of AI tools
-* Ben Loveridge, KF7KGR – Publishing consultant and Chief of Keeping Richard On Task (CKROT)
+* Ben Loveridge, K1BEN – Publishing consultant and Chief of Keeping Richard On Task (CKROT)
-* Norm Goodkin, K6YXH – Content review and editor.
+* Norm Goodkin, K6YXH – Content review and editor
-* Mitch Berger, N2YIC – Technical reviewer and editor.
+* Mitch Berger, N2YIC – Technical reviewer and editor
 * Noji Ratzlaff, KN0JI – Creator of the fantastic organizational layout we used
-* https://claude.ai – Much of the writing was done using Claude
+* Claude AI – Assisted with drafting and revision under human direction
-* https://chatgpt.com – A lot of ideas and minor text revisions were done with the help of ChatGPT
+* ChatGPT – Helped with brainstorming and minor text refinements

 Also huge thanks to all who have emailed us about corrections or typos!